AI API Pricing Comparison (2026): OpenAI vs Claude vs Gemini Costs

 Provider Strength Best For

-OpenAI Mature ecosystem, Batch API General AI apps, non-real-time workloads
+OpenAI Mature ecosystem, Batch API, cheap embeddings General AI apps, RAG, non-real-time workloads

-Claude Strong reasoning, caching AI agents, complex tasks
+Claude Strong reasoning, prompt caching AI agents, complex reasoning, long context

-Gemini Google integration, free tier Enterprise, Google tools, budget projects
+Gemini Google integration, free tier, low token cost Enterprise, Google tools, budget projects

 Related Guides